TITLE 86: REVENUE

 c) Exclusion from "Gross Receipts"

-Any amount added to the selling price of tangible personal property by the seller because of a Non-Home Rule Municipal Retailers' Occupation Tax, or because of the Illinois Retailers' Occupation Tax [35 ILCS 120], the Illinois Use Tax [35 ILCS 105], the Metro East Mass Transit District Retailers' Occupation Tax [70 ILCS 3610/5.01], the Regional Transportation Authority Retailers' Occupation Tax [70 ILCS 3615/4.03] or the County Water Commission Retailers' Occupation Tax [70 ILCS 3720/4(b)], and collected from the purchaser, shall not be regarded as a part of the seller's gross receipts that are subject to the Non-Home Rule Municipal Retailers' Occupation Tax.
+Any amount added to the selling price of tangible personal property by the seller because of a Non-Home Rule Municipal Retailers' Occupation Tax, the Retailers' Occupation Tax, the Use Tax Act, or any other local occupation tax administered by the Department, and collected from the purchaser, shall not be regarded as a part of the seller's gross receipts that are subject to such Non-Home Rule Municipal Retailers' Occupation Tax.